sitewhere/sitewhere-nifi/README.md

-# sitewhere-nifi
+# SiteWhere Nifi Integration

-SiteWhere Integration Components for Apache Nifi
+Integration components which support interacting with SiteWhere data in Apache Nifi.